 Put simply, design thinking is the way (industrial) designers have always thought and worked.
-The term has already been coined in the 60s but got popularized in the last 15 years by IDEO (David Kelley, Tim Brown), which ran so successful projects for their clients that they asked the innovation and product design firm to teach their way of working to their internal innovators.
+The term has already been coined in the 60s but got popularized in the mid 2000s by IDEO (David Kelley, Tim Brown), which ran so successful projects for their clients that they asked the innovation and product design firm to teach their way of working to their internal innovators.
 Together with people from Stanford Mechanical Engineering (Larry Leifer, Bernie Roth, Terry Winograd to name but a few) and the financial support of SAP founder Hasso Plattner they set up the ‘d.School Stanford,’ which codified design thinking as a practice into education programs that have become a kind of industry standard for teaching the methodology across the world.
 Ever since then design thinking has become synonymous with an innovator’s mindset, as well as a set of behaviors and procedures that can also be acquired and used in daily work by non-designers (a promise that is criticized heavily).

 Today it often gets defined as a team-based methodology to the creation of user-centric innovation concepts.
 The reason why it resonates with digital technology firms (in spe) in particular is that it encourages people to think solution-free and discover latent needs from a human-centric perspective by co-creating with users.
 And all that before even thinking about technology and business model aspects.
 It therefore de-risks the biggest threat to any digital and non-digital venture early on: the ‘Market Risk’.

 The Popular Notion